Langston Galloway: Brooklyn Nets (2021–2022)

 On December 16, 2021, Galloway signed a 10-day contract with the Brooklyn Nets.
 He signed a second 10-day contract with the team on December 26.

 Milwaukee Bucks (2022)

 On January 7, 2022, Galloway signed a 10-day contract with the Milwaukee Bucks.

 Return to College Park (2022–2023)

 On January 21, 2022, Galloway was reacquired by the College Park Skyhawks.

 On September 23, 2022, Galloway was signed with the Indiana Pacers on a one-year non guaranteed deal.
 He was waived on October 15, and he re-signed with the Skyhawks on November 15.

 UnaHotels Reggio Emilia (2023–2024)

 On August 3, 2023, Galloway signed with UnaHotels Reggio Emilia of the Italian Lega Basket Serie A.

 Trapani Shark (2024–2025)

 On August 1, 2024, Galloway signed with Trapani Shark of the Italian Lega Basket Serie A.

-Esenler Erokspor (2025–present)
+Esenler Erokspor (2025–2026)

 On July 8, 2025, he signed with Esenler Erokspor of the Basketbol Süper Ligi (BSL).